drahem/API-UI-framework/README.md

 ### Task 2: Run Your First UI Test

 1. Make sure Chrome is installed on your computer
+2. Create a UI test class in `src/test/java/UITests/` (extend `BaseTest`)
-2. Open a terminal in the project folder
+3. Open a terminal in the project folder
-3. Run: `mvn clean test -Dtest=TestCreateEventThenInvoice`
+4. Run: `mvn clean test -Dtest=YourUITestClassName`
-4. Watch as Chrome opens automatically and the test runs!
+5. Watch as Chrome opens automatically and the test runs!
-5. Run: `mvn allure:serve` to see the results
+6. Run: `mvn allure:serve` to see the results

 **Note:** UI tests take longer because they actually open a browser and interact with the website.